WuBoytH/The-WuBor-Patch/wubor-changelog/src/characters/smash4/cloud.md

 # Cloud
-*He's pretty perfect.
+*He's pretty perfect, and it didn't take much to make him even more perfect.
 But, you know, if you can’t grab a flat man while he’s shielding, what’s the point?*

 ## Stats